-- Your program printed out

-- Your drawn picture printed out.
-The easiest way to do this is to do a screen capture.
+- Your program printed out - Your drawn picture printed out.
+The easiest way to do this is to hold command+shift+4 and then while holding these, hit the spacebar (on a mac).

-- On mac:

-Hold command+shift+4 and then while holding these, hit the spacebar (on a mac).
 If you then click on the window where your picture is drawn, an image file will be saved on your desktop entitled "Screen shot...".
 You can double-click on this file and then print it.
 You may have to click "scale" in the print options to get it to fit on one page.
-It won't print it color if you print in the lab, but this will give us most of the details
+It won't print it color, but this will give us most of the details